Geraldo Rivera: Politics

-Rivera is a Republican, and considered running as a Republican in the 2013 United States Senate special election in New Jersey (to fill the Senate seat left vacant by the death of Frank Lautenberg).
-He eventually decided not to stand for election.
-Rivera also considered running in the 2022 United States Senate election in Ohio after incumbent Senator Rob Portman announced he would not seek re-election for his seat in the Senate.
-He eventually decided not to.
+Rivera is a Republican.
+He has described himself as pro-choice, pro-gay marriage, and pro-immigration reform.
+Rivera supports some gun control.
+Following the Uvalde school shooting, he criticized the National Rifle Association (NRA) for saying that 18-year-olds should have the ability to purchase assault weapons, questioning why an 18-year-old is able to buy an assault weapon but not a beer.

 In 2002, Rivera described himself as being a Zionist who would die for Israel.
-However, he also said that Palestinian suffering was turning himself into a Palestinianist.
+However, he also said that Palestinian suffering was turning him into a Palestinianist.
 Rivera has also frequently criticized Israeli treatment of Palestine.
 In 2017, Rivera criticized Israel for its military attacks on Gaza which killed civilians and babies.
 During the 2021 Israel–Palestine crisis, Rivera said it was "abhorrent" that Palestinian children died in bombings from Israel retaliating against Hamas.
-That same year Rivera criticized the United States for proving arms to Israel which it used to bomb the Gaza Strip and sided with Democratic congresswoman Rashida Tlaib in opposing the sale.
+That same year Rivera criticized the United States for providing arms to Israel which it used to bomb the Gaza Strip and sided with Democratic congresswoman Rashida Tlaib in opposing the sale.

-A friend of Donald Trump, Rivera has nevertheless confirmed that he did not vote for the Republican candidate in the 2016 election because of "spousal influence".
+In the 2008 U.S. presidential election, Rivera supported Democratic candidate Barack Obama, while in the 2012 election he supported Republican Mitt Romney.
+Despite his friendship with Donald Trump, Rivera has nevertheless confirmed that he did not vote for the Republican candidate in the 2016 election because of "spousal influence".
 He had also previously said he would not vote for Trump because of comments made by the latter regarding Mexicans.

-Rivera has said he is Pro-choice, pro Gay Marriage, and pro Immigration reform.

-Rivera supports some gun control.
-Following the Robb Elementary School shooting, he criticized the NRA for saying that 18-year-olds should have the ability to purchase assault weapons, questioning why an 18-year-old is able to buy an assault weapon but not a beer.
+He announced in 2024 that he would be voting for Kamala Harris in the 2024 U.S. presidential election due to his personal objections to the January 6 Capitol riots and his opposition to Trump's economic policies.

+Rivera considered running as a Republican in the 2013 U.S. Senate special election in New Jersey to fill the Senate seat left vacant by the death of Frank Lautenberg.
+He eventually decided not to stand for election.
+Rivera also considered running in the 2022 U.S. Senate election in Ohio after incumbent Senator Rob Portman announced he would not seek re-election for his seat in the Senate.
+He eventually decided not to.